nk12U/2-Stage-Pipeline-4bit-CPU/README.md

 Pipeline: IF -> EX

-Please refer ISA.png, you can understand Instructions which the CPU executes.
+Please refer ISA.png, then you can understand Instructions which the CPU executes.